 - Your facility’s service address, including GPS coordinates*

 - Your organization’s head office mailing address, including GPS coordinates*

-- NAICS code, if your facility has an average monthly peak demand of greater than 500 kW and less or equal to 1 MW
+- NAICS code, if your facility has an average monthly peak demand greater than 500 kW and less than 1 MW

 *The Ministry of Energy requires Class A-enrolled customers to provide the address and GPS coordinates of their head office and enrolled load facilities, as well as consent for the information to be shared with the Ministry and made public.